 • Delivery options

-The next tip is checking in with your state.
+The next tip is reviewing your state requirements.
 Today, healthy eating is promoted everywhere.
 And that is a good thing.
-You might be required to dedicate a certain amount of our space to these healthier options.
+Know exactly how much space to set aside for these healthier options.

 Often healthier choices will cost a bit more.
 But as a rule, make certain that the wholesale contacts that you make are giving you their best price.
 I don’t have to tell you that saving money here is vital to your bottom line.

-But just like starting a janitorial franchise, you can buy a vending machine franchise.
-So, if you don’t want to start your business from scratch you don’t have to.
-Franchises like Healthy You Vending have been around since 2000, and do not charge a royalty or franchise fee.
+But just like starting a janitorial franchise, you can do the same here.
+So, if you don’t want to begin from scratch you don’t have to.
+Franchises like Healthy You have been around since 2000, and do not charge a royalty or franchise fee.

-Another option is to buy someone’s existing route.
+Another option is to buy someone’s existing territory.
 And in case you’re wondering why someone would sell a profitable route there are several.
-Some owners may build routes and sell them as a business model, others may want to start a different company, and it may be time to retire for someone else.
+Some owners may build routes and sell them, others may want to try something new, and it may be time to retire for someone else.

-In conclusion, starting a vending side hustle, and becoming successful is hopefully easier with this information.
-If you’re lucky, you’ll have someone check your bags when you get home each night.
+In conclusion, creating a vending side hustle, and becoming successful is hopefully easier with this information.
+If you’re lucky, you’ll have someone eager to grab your bags when you get home each night.